Blog OCTO

 Have We Made it Difficult to Justify 5G in the Enterprise?

-Brendan Bonner Innovation Lead, Office of the CTO Publicado 23 Nov 2024
+Brendan Bonner Innovation Lead, Office of the CTO Publicado 23 Dic 2024

 Why have public mobile technologies, especially after the excitement surrounding 5G networks, struggled to break through to become ubiquitous in the enterprise?
 Isn’t this what we were promised in the 5G marketing bombardment of the last few years?
 Could it be that the advent of 5G answered a question that wasn’t asked?
 The answer may be down to timing and expectation.
 And possibly the over-exuberant marketing has added confusion by blurring the lines between public and private 5G.